 - i.
 Current ratio (current asset / current liability): higher than 100%. - ii.
 Debt ratio (liability / equity): lower than 200%. - iii.
-Interest coverage ratio ( net profit before tax + interest expense + depreciation + amortization ) / interest expense ] : higher than 2.5 times. - iv.
-Net worth: higher than \$5,300,000 thousand or USD equivalent.
+Interest coverage ratio (net profit before tax + interest expense + depreciation + amortization) / interest expense): higher than 2.5 times. - iv.
+Net worth: higher than \$5,300,000 thousand.

-Certain property, plant and equipment are pledged as first priority security as well as the top managements are grantors for the secured syndicated loans, please refer to Notes 7 and 8 for more details.
+Certain other non-current assets are pledged as first priority security for the secured syndicated loans, please refer to Notes 8 for more details.

-(C) On 9 September 2019, the Company entered into a credit agreement with Taishin International Bank in the amount of NT\$600,000 thousand for the investment program for Welcome Overseas Taiwanese Businesses to return to invest in Taiwan.
+(C)On 9 September 2019, the Company entered into a credit agreement with Taishin International Bank in the amount of NT\$600,000 thousand for the investment program for Welcome Overseas Taiwanese Businesses to return to invest in Taiwan.
 The related terms are as following: